Kiryas Joel, New York: History

 Kiryas Joel is named for Joel Teitelbaum, the late rebbe of Satmar and driving spirit behind the project.

 The Satmar Hasidim came from Satu Mare, Romania, known when under Hungarian rule as Szatmár.
 Teitelbaum, originally from Austria-Hungary, rebuilt the Satmar Hasidic dynasty after World War II.

 In 1947, Teitelbaum settled with his followers in the Williamsburg neighborhood of Brooklyn, a borough of New York City.

 By the 1970s, he decided to move the growing community to the Town of Monroe, a suburban location in Upstate New York that was more secluded from what he considered the harmful influences and immorality of the outside world, yet still close enough to the New York metropolitan area's commercial center.
 The land for Kiryas Joel was purchased in the early 1970s, and 14 Satmar families settled there in the summer of 1974.
 Monroe town officials initially expressed skepticism over Teitelbaum's and his followers' plans to build multi-family housing in Kiryas Joel, but they eventually allowed the village to incorporate in 1976.
 When he died in 1979, Teitelbaum was the first person to be buried in the village's cemetery.
 His funeral reportedly brought over 100,000 mourners to Kiryas Joel.

 In 2001, Kiryas Joel held a competitive election in which all candidates supported by the grand rebbe were re-elected by a 55–45% margin.

 In 2019, the village of Kiryas Joel separated from the town of Monroe, to become part of the town of Palm Tree, New York's first new town in 38 years.
 On July 1, 2018, Governor Andrew Cuomo signed a bill to create Palm Tree, triggering elections for the first governing board.
 The new town had 10 elected positions on the November 2018 ballot, including a supervisor, four council members, and two justices to preside over a town court.

 The name "Palm Tree" is a calque (translation) of the surname/family name of Joel Teitelbaum.
-In Yiddish, teitel (טייטל) means "date palm" and baum means "tree".
+In Yiddish, (טייטל) means "date palm" and means "tree".